Pitching your EHR project to senior management

-Making a pitch to C-Level must be must be made based on evidence and reliable methods.
+Making a pitch to C-Level must be based on evidence and reliable methods.
 Although assumptions may be used, they must be backed up by evidence.
 For example, if one makes the case that an EHR investment will result in increased revenue due to the increased patient volume, the best approach is to find evidence of similar cases where this outcome has occurred.
 Find similar size organizations and use them as examples.
 Examples can be found in formal research studies or case studies commissioned by private sector agencies or think tanks.
 If an exactly similar case is not available to use, find the best available evidence and insert a caveat that although it is not exactly on point, it can still provide useful insight.

 Secondly, when offering projections and calculations that make representations regarding potential costs and benefits or ROI projections, it is important to model these calculations using accepted methods and again sound real-world evidence.
 In this case, consult individuals familiar with healthcare finance and budgeting to check your work.

 Making a case for added value and the elimination of inefficiencies